 I maintain that there is only two realistic options in this situation, 1) fight, or 2) flight.

 How do you determine which is best for your situation?

-- Flight – If the bad guys are trying to get in the front door you want to exit the house.
-You want to do so safely and head to a place of safety as well.
+If the bad guys are trying to get in the front door, and you have decided to take flight, you want to exit the house through the least expected way.
+You want to do so safely and head to a designated place of safety as well.
 This takes planning.
 It may be out a back door, a side door, or one or more windows.
 Whatever the plan is…don’t delay, execute it!
 The longer you delay the more likely the bad guys will move to counter your plan.

 A good plan will leave one tactical person in the house to guard the family members waiting to exit the house.
 Another tactical person would have been the first person to exit the house and to secure the exterior for family members to safely exit.
 They will maintain that security responsibility until relieved or until everyone is safely out of the house.
 Then everyone moves quickly to the place of safety that has been designated.
 It is imperative that security be maintained to both the front and rear of the group that is moving.

 Before actually entering the place of safety, the lead security person should observe the area for at least 10 – 15 minutes before the group enters the area.
 Even then, the lead security person enters the area by themselves to verify that it is safe before the rest of the group moves in.
 The rest of the group will hold up a reasonable distance away until they receive the “all clear” signal that it is safe.